How Cloud Based Manufacturing ERP Software has changed with Business Central

 The new Cost of Cloud ERP

-Back in the "old days" you would shell out quite a bit of money to buy an ERP and then have it implemented.
+Back in the "old days" you would shell out quite a bit of money to buy Dynamics NAV and then have it implemented.
 For a small manufacturing company, under 20 million in sales, it wasn't unusual to spend over $100,000 on the software and $150,000 (or 1.5 times the software costs) for the training.

-With the introduction of cloud software in general, the math for these kinds of things have changed.
+With the introduction of cloud software in general, the math has changed for the better.
 If you are interested in Business Central as a product, then you might be interested in how the cost and Return on Investment (ROI) has changed.
 Here is a brief overview and idea generator to help you calculate the Return on Investment (ROI) of purchasing and implementing Business Central.

-Today with any cloud based manufacturing ERP software product, there is a new paradigm for the implementation and roll out of the software.
+Today with any cloud based manufacturing ERP software product (unlike the on-premise systems like Dynamics NAV), there is a new paradigm for the implementation and roll out of the software.
 Here are some things to expect.

 You will not have a very large, up front purchase of software.
 Although some vendors handle their subscriptions on an annual basis - Microsoft charges month-to-month for almost all their software.
 Your first year of software costs will probably be 15% of what they were in the past.

-Modern Training is cloud base, just like the software.
-This means that you should expect a much lower cost for travel, accommodation etc… Good training will include an instructor helping you get the system up and running, but will also provide you with video based training products - and access to a help or support line to get you answers quickly.
+Modern Training is cloud based, just like the software.
+This means that you should expect a much lower cost for travel, accommodation etc. Good training will include an instructor helping you get the system up and running, but will also provide you with video based training products - and access to a help or support line to get you answers quickly.

 Finally - you need to choose whether you want a prescriptive (meaning a well defined "cookie cutter" implementation) or consultative one.
-This is a relatively new choice that has been facilitated by cloud ERP.
+This is a relatively new choice that has been facilitated by Dynamics Business Central.
 It is usually driven by the partner as well as the customer.
 A prescriptive partner will have a well defined implementation approach, focused on what they have determined are the best practices for your industry.
 A consultative partner will analyze your business and design an implementation that is bespoke - just for you.
+Most Dynamics NAV partners still approach implementations this way.

 Learn More about Sabre's prescriptive approach to implementing cloud based manufacturing ERP software product!